beyondstorage/specs/rfcs/86-add-create-link-operation.md

 As described in [GSP-87],  `CreateLink` could also be virtual functions.

-- Service without native support SHOULD mark `CreateLink` as simulated.
+- Service without native support COULD implement `virtual_link` feature.
 - Users SHOULD enable this feature by themselves.

 ## Rationale